-Dr. Aschtgen and Dr. Joseph do not sell supplements directly to patients, nor are we affiliated with any dietary supplement manufacturer.
+Our providers do not sell supplements directly to patients, nor are we affiliated with any dietary supplement manufacturer.
 Patients are provided with a variety of possible locations for acquiring recommended supplements.
-These include the ICM Dispensary in Seattle, Northwest Remedies (formerly Randy’s Compounding Pharmacy) in Olympia, Clark’s Compounding Pharmacy in Bellevue, Kusler’s Compounding Pharmacy in Snohomish and Wellevate online.
+These include the SIO Dispensary in Seattle, Northwest Remedies (formerly Randy’s Compounding Pharmacy) in Olympia, Clark’s Compounding Pharmacy in Bellevue, Kusler’s Compounding Pharmacy in Snohomish and Wellevate online.
 Alternatives to these options may also be provided upon request.

 How does my SIO provider communicate with the rest of my medical team?

-In the interest of coordinated care, we provide a copy of the patient’s chart note to the managing oncologist and the primary care physician unless otherwise directed by the patient or their designee.
+In the interest of coordinated care, we make a copy of the patient’s chart note available to the managing oncologist and the primary care physician unless otherwise directed by the patient or their designee.
 Further, we communicate directly with other practitioners as may be needed in complex, acute or other potentially beneficial situations.

 Do SIO providers perform telephone consultations?

 Due to the complexity of cancer care, our preference is to see patients in person for all medical consultations.
-If you cannot be present for an in-person appointment, we may offer a limited telephone consultation to review your current natural therapies and provide guidance regarding safe and effective complementary strategies.
-Please be advised that medical evaluation and management will not be performed remotely.
+If you cannot be present for an in-person appointment, we offer telemedicine consultations to review your current natural therapies and provide guidance regarding safe and effective complementary strategies.

 Are SIO providers currently involved in clinical research?

-We have previously participating in an observational study (funded by the National Institutes of Health; NIH) to assess the benefits of integrative oncology for women with breast cancer.
+We have previously participated in an observational study (funded by the National Institutes of Health; NIH) to assess the benefits of integrative oncology for women with breast cancer.
 This study evaluates both quality of life and disease survival measures over the course of many years.
 It has been coordinated by investigators affiliated with Bastyr University and the Fred Hutchinson Cancer Research Center.
-Please see the Bastyr Integrative Oncology Cancer Research Center website for more information.

 Is it possible to arrange a presentation by one of your physicians for your support group or other educational event?